I don’t remember the exact day we started using coconut oil, but it was sometime between activities last summer.

 - Used as belly butter for pregnant mommies and prevents diaper rash (thanks Smithspirations!)

 Remember that coconut oil has a high smoke point, making it ideal for frying and for baking.
 It’s interchangeable with butter in most baking recipes, especially these ultimate chocolate chip cookies (remember to add the different types of chocolate!).
-It’s also my preferred fat for homemade tortillas and an additional to daily smoothies (with more recipes here too).
+I also prefer it for homemade tortillas and a great addition to daily smoothies (with more recipes here too).